V-MalM/web-scraping/README.md

 ## Step 1 - Scraping

-Completed scraping using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter, MongoDB.
+Completed scraping using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.

 * Created a Jupyter Notebook file called `mission_to_mars.ipynb` and built code to complete all scraping and analysis tasks.
 The following outlines what data was scraped.